freelyavailable/codeQuiz/README.md

 # Description

 As a web developer, you will probably be asked to complete a coding assessment.
 These assessments are typically a combination of multiple-choice questions and interactive challenges.
 In app challenges the user Javascript with multiple-choice questions.
 The test is timed and graded at the end.
 Also, keep high scores to measure improvement.
+This app utilizes html, css, javascript, and local storage.

 # Screenshots